ayushaupreti/open-ai-text-to-speech/README.md

 # Context

-While digging into OpenAI documentation, I noticed there was no playground for the [Audio endpoints](https://platform.openai.com/docs/api-reference/audio).
+While digging into OpenAI documentation, I noticed there was no playground for the [audio endpoints](https://platform.openai.com/docs/api-reference/audio).
+I was specifically working with the text to speech API and found it very difficult to test out the different options offered.
-It's extremely useful to have a UI for endpoints with audio that allow you to fidget around with the sound.
+I think it's extremely useful to have a UI for endpoints with audio that allow you to fidget around with the parameters.

 ## Web app